 For the above services we typically propose compensation to be on an hourly basis, at standard hourly rates.

 Proceeding at hourly rates, it goes without saying that the design and drawing set for a basic house will produce a lower fee than the design and drawing set for an eccentric house.
 A basic house sits easily on a benign site, with a conventional foundation and framing system, with no large openings or complex roof lines.
-An eccentric house may require sensitive attachment to a challenging site, may require complex foundation and framing design or may have special systems requirements, for instance.
+An eccentric house, on the other hand, may require sensitive attachment to a challenging site, may require complex foundation and framing design or may have special systems requirements, for instance.

 If your preference is for a fixed fee, we can accommodate that at the culmination of Step Four.
 At that stage, in accordance with your preferences and once the extent and nature of the full project requirements are known to us, we may offer a fixed sum fee to proceed upon a fixed scope of work.